dotnet/crank/docs/benchmarking_docker.md

 The `dockerContextDirectory` is a path representing the working directory inside the Docker file script.
 Any path using `./` in the Docker file will be this value.
 It's relative to the root of the source (the clone of the repository).

-the property `readyStateText` is used to let the Crank agent detect when the application is ready to accept requests.
-When not specified, the agent will try to ping the expected endpoint until it successfully answers.
-Providing a value for this property allows for measuring the _Startup Time_ of the application more precisely.
+the property `port` is used to let the Crank agent detect when the application is ready to accept requests.
+When specified, the agent will try to ping the expected endpoint until it successfully answers.
+Another option is to define the property `readyStateText` with some valye that is written on the standard output once the application has started.
 In the case of a Netty application, the service emits `Httpd started.
 Listening on: 0.0.0.0/0.0.0.0:8080` when the service is ready.

-Similarly, and ASP.NET application will output `Application started.
+Similarly, an ASP.NET application outputs `Application started.
 Press Ctrl+C to shut down.`